Moesif/logstash-filter-geojson/README.md

 # logstash-filter-geojson
-[GeoJSON](http://geojson.org/) provides an elogent solution for encoding domain agnostic geographic data.
+[GeoJSON](http://geojson.org/) provides an elegant solution for encoding domain agnostic geographic data.
 However, when inserting documents into ElasticSearch, the GeoJSON format is not the best fit.
 There are two main problems
 * The GeoJSON format nests domain specific attributes under the `properties` element.
 ElasticSearch/kibana work work best with flatter data strutures
 * The ElasticSearch geo_point is not compatiable with GeoJSON's point type